The built-in PRTG Alarms trigger initiates a flow when it receives a signal from a PRTG sensor.

 - Double-click the trigger (or click the pencil icon).

-- Set the authenticating user, and then copy the URL — you'll use this to set up the webhook in PRTG.
+- Set the authenticating user, and then copy the URL and Configuration Payload — you'll use these to set up a webhook in PRTG.
 Alternatively, you can create an integration user to use as the authenticating user.

 - Click the Flood Control tab to edit the trigger's default flood control settings.
 For more information about these settings, see Trigger Flood Control.